Los Angeles Times: Ownership

 In December 2008, the Tribune Company filed for bankruptcy protection.
 The bankruptcy was a result of declining advertising revenue and a debt load of $12.9 billion, much of it incurred when the paper was taken private by Zell.

-On February 7, 2018, Tribune Publishing (formerly Tronc Inc.), agreed to sell the Los Angeles Times along with other southern California properties (The San Diego Union-Tribune, Hoy) to billionaire biotech investor Patrick Soon-Shiong.
-This purchase by Soon-Shiong through his Nant Capital investment fund was for $500 million, as well as the assumption of $90 million in pension liabilities.
-The sale to Soon-Shiong closed on June 16, 2018.
+On February 7, 2018, Tribune Publishing, formerly Tronc Inc., agreed to sell the Los Angeles Times and its two other Southern California newspapers, The San Diego Union-Tribune and Hoy, to billionaire biotech investor Patrick Soon-Shiong.
+The sale to Soon-Shiong through his Nant Capital investment fund, for $500 million plus the assumption of $90 million in pension liabilities, closed on June 16, 2018.

+On July 21, 2025, Soon-Shiong announced while giving an interview on The Daily Show that he would be taking the paper public within a year.

 Editorial changes and staff reductions

 In 2000, John Carroll, former editor of the Baltimore Sun, was brought in to restore the luster of the newspaper.
 During his reign at the Times, he eliminated more than 200 jobs, but despite an operating profit margin of 20 percent, the Tribune executives were unsatisfied with returns, and by 2005 Carroll had left the newspaper.
 His successor, Dean Baquet, refused to impose the additional cutbacks mandated by the Tribune Company.

 Baquet was the first African-American to hold this type of editorial position at a top-tier daily.
 During Baquet and Carroll's time at the paper, it won 13 Pulitzer Prizes, more than any other paper except The New York Times.
 However, Baquet was removed from the editorship for not meeting the demands of the Tribune Group—as was publisher Jeffrey Johnson—and was replaced by James O'Shea of the Chicago Tribune.
 O'Shea himself left in January 2008 after a budget dispute with publisher David Hiller.

-The paper's content and design style were overhauled several times in attempts to increase circulation.
-In 2000, a major change reorganized the news sections (related news was put closer together) and changed the "Local" section to the "California" section with more extensive coverage.
-Another major change in 2005 saw the Sunday "Opinion" section retitled the Sunday "Current" section, with a radical change in its presentation and featured columnists.
-There were regular cross-promotions with Tribune-owned television station KTLA to bring evening-news viewers into the Times fold.

 The paper reported on July 3, 2008, that it planned to cut 250 jobs by Labor Day and reduce the number of published pages by 15 percent.
 That included about 17 percent of the news staff, as part of the newly private media company's mandate to reduce costs.
-"We've tried to get ahead of all the change that's occurring in the business and get to an organization and size that will be sustainable", Hiller said.
-In January 2009, the Times eliminated the separate California/Metro section, folding it into the front section of the newspaper.
-The Times also announced seventy job cuts in news and editorial or a 10 percent cut in payroll.
+Hiller himself resigned on July 14.
+In January 2009, the Times eliminated the separate California/Metro section, folding it into the front section of the newspaper, and also announced seventy job cuts in news and editorial or a 10 percent cut in payroll.